-The coal industry works to solve this problem.
+The coal industry must continually work to tackle this problem.
 One method uses devices called scrubbers to remove the sulfur in coal smoke.
 Scrubbers are installed at coal-fired electric and industrial plants where a water and limestone mixture reacts with sulfur dioxide to form sludge.
 Scrubbers eliminate up to 98 percent of the sulfur dioxide.
 Utilities that burn coal spend millions of dollars to install these scrubbers.